uia4j/uia-sim/README.md

 ## package uia.sim
 The package is core framework of __process-based discrete event simulation__.

-Because all design based on SimPy, I try to write some Java test cases to compare with Python version.
+Below is a Java test case compares with Python version.

 ### Python